projeto-de-instrucao-tecnologica/learning-python/README.md

 You can create questions and lists in English or Portuguese, but we prefer it to be in English (We accept Pull Requests for English translation :blush:).

+Be careful :warning: when creating questions and lists to don't create duplicate ones.
+In order to help with this, a script was created to find questions and lists from a keyword and some filters, to know more check the Usage->Finder topic of this README.

 ### Structure

 For **Lists** and **questions** respectively, do you have to create one with this name pattern: